Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 | **Sort System presets** | **Alphabetically** | (default) Sort system presets alphabetically by name. |
 |  | **by Category** | Sort first by Category, then alphabetically within the category.
 This is the order that presets are shown on a Continuum. |
 |  | **in System order** | Show system presets in internal System order.
 This is the numerical order in the Haken Editor "File 2" list, which is mostly but not entirely alphabetical. |

+## Technical Information

+Input CV is assumed to be Unipolar 0-10v.
+When a knob is set to relative mode, then the voltage is assumed to be bipolar.
+The voltage is converted to MIDI data to send to the device according to the range supported by the particular control.
+The Macro section (**i** through **vi**) and Volume (EM Post level) support 14-bit MIDI, and the recirculator section is 7-bit MIDI (0-127).

 ## Notes